clabrugere/rust-graph/README.md

 ## Design choices

 The core of the library is the `Graph` type, which represents a weighted, directed, or undirected graph.
-The graph is stored as an adjacency list, mapping each node index to a list of edges that of neighbors along with weights.
+The graph is stored as an adjacency list, mapping each node index to a list of edges along with weights.
 It is implemented using two hashmaps: a first `IndexMap<usize, N>` mapping a unique node index to a node, and a second `HashMap<usize, Vec<Edge<W>>>` mapping the node index to its list of outgoing edges.
 The `Edge` struct stores a node index and a weight:

 ```rust
 struct Edge<W> {